louiss0/forastro/apps/docs/pages/libraries/utilities/template-projection.md

 <!-- markdownlint-disable MD024 -->
 # Template Projection

-You can create templates in Astro SFC's by using a function called `useDefineTemplateAndProjector`.
+You can create templates in Astro SFC's by using a function called `useTemplaterAndProjector`.
-It's a function that returns two components in a tuple. `DefineTemplate` and `Projector`.
+It's a function that returns two components in a tuple. `Templater` and `Projector`.
-Define Template is a component that is supposed to have a child.
+Templater is a component that is supposed to have a child.
 The content inside child is a template that needs to be rendered.
 The Projector is the component that renders the content in  Define template.